jayunit100/network-policy-subproject/crd_concept.md

+Update:

+(9/13/2020) Matt fennwick took a crack at this here, https://github.com/mattfenwick/kube-prototypes/tree/master/pkg/netpol/crd .
+In the process, he found a few corner cases in types.go that specifically warrant v2 api changes.
+He'll be presenting at the next sig-network or networkpolicy API group meeting.

 # An EAV model for network policys

 An EAV model (entity, attribute, value) gives you the ability to natively define graphs as the implementation for policies, as opposed to other